Automattic/gutenberg-desktop/README.md

 To get a production copy:

-- `yarn build` - builds `app/editor.build.js`, which is bundled with the main Electron app
+- `yarn build-editor` - builds `app/editor.build.js`, which is bundled with the main Electron app
 - `yarn start` - start Electron and points it at `app/editor.build.js`

 # Packaging for distribution

 - `yarn build` - make sure we have the latest code
+- `yarn pack` - generates package files, but doesn't bundle them.
+Useful for testing.
-- `yarn dist`
+- `yarn dist` - builds full package bundles

 You will need a MacOS signing certificate.

+# Publishing

+`yarn pub`

+Your Github token will need to exist in the `GH_TOKEN` environment variable.
+Create it from https://github.com/settings/tokens as a personal access token with scope `repo`